Therapy that understands your wiring

 MA Psychotherapy, Leeds Beckett University

-Registered Member, Singapore Association for Counselling (SAC)
+Clinical Member and Registered Counsellor, Singapore Association for Counselling (SAC)

 Registered Member, British Association for Counselling and Psychotherapy (BACP)

-I work from a neurodivergent-affirming, person-centred perspective, recognising you are not a problem to be solved but a person with a story that deserves respect and space.
 At every step, I prioritise clarity and honesty, while ensuring we move at a pace that feels safe and manageable for you.
 My role involves holding space, asking thoughtful questions, and supporting you to make sense of your experiences in practical, grounded ways – never overwhelming, always collaborative.

 If you’re tired of explaining or defending your identity, this is a place where you no longer have to.

-Furthermore, I value clarity and honesty, and I believe in working at a pace that always feels safe for you.
+Furthermore, I believe in working at a pace that always feels safe for you.
 In this way, my role is to hold space, ask thoughtful questions, and help you make sense of things in a manner that’s useful, not overwhelming.

 So, if you’re tired of having to constantly explain or defend who you are, this could finally be a place where you don’t have to.